TheisGregersen/Covid-19-DE/README.md

 The most important being the three following:
 * <b> 13-03-2020 </b> - 14 of the 16 states closes their schools and nurseries.
 * <b> 15-03-2020 </b> - Germany closes the borders.
-* <b> 22-03-2020 </b> - The governement and the federal states forbids gatherings of more than two people for two weeks and require a minimum distance of 1.5 meters between everyone.
+* <b> 22-03-2020 </b> - The government and the federal states forbids gatherings of more than two people for two weeks and require a minimum distance of 1.5 meters between everyone.

 The graphs and visualisations presented in this report are based on data obtained from this [site](https://www.kaggle.com/headsortails/covid19-tracking-germany?fbclid=IwAR2ouNxb53Z-Mk4emTUpdZog9Uhm02krlCW0yC4woPArAbeF2lt5HyraS-4#covid_de.csv).
 <br>